productml/blurr/docs/Data Transform Config (DTC).md

 ## Import

-The import section ca be used to specify arbitrary python code that can be used in the DTC.
+The import section can be used to specify arbitrary python code that can be used in the DTC.

 As shown below `Time` key is using `datetime` and `timezone` and these